ge0rgiajayy/ge0rgiajayy/README.md

         "entertainment",
     ],
     "tools": ["SQL", "Python", "Power BI", "Excel"],
-    "principle": "data should be cool as it is informative", "currentlyExploring": "the underground rap scene like I'm an angsty teenager" ],
+    "principle": "data should be as cool as it is informative", "currentlyExploring": "the underground rap scene like I'm an angsty teenager" ],
 }